Union Oyster House

-Union Oyster House is a restaurant at 41–43 Union Street in Downtown Boston, Massachusetts.
-Open to diners since 1826, it is among the oldest operating restaurants in the United States and the oldest known to have been continuously operating.
-The building, which is part of the Blackstone Block Historic District, was listed as a National Historic Landmark in 2003.
+Union Oyster House (previously known as The Old Oyster House and Ye Olde Oyster House) is a restaurant at 41–43 Union Street in Downtown Boston, Massachusetts.
+Now part of the Blackstone Block Historic District, it has been open to diners since 1826, making it among the oldest operating restaurants in the United States.
+It is the oldest known to have been continuously operating.
+The central building was listed as a National Historic Landmark in 2003.